St Luke's Church, Farnworth

-St Luke's Church, Farnworth, Widnes, is a church in Farnworth, which was once a separate village but which is now part of the town of Widnes, Cheshire, England.
-The church dates back to the 12th century and it contains a number of items of historical interest, in particular hatchments and memorials.
+St Luke's Church, Farnworth, Widnes, is a church in Farnworth, which was once a separate village but is now part of the town of Widnes, Cheshire, England.
+The church dates back to the 12th century and contains several items of historical interest, particularly hatchments and memorials.
 It is recorded in the National Heritage List for England as a designated Grade II* listed building, and is an active Anglican parish church in the diocese of Liverpool, the archdeaconry of Warrington and the deanery of Widnes.